Policy overview

 Existing employees who have completed a probation period will not have another.
 We will manage any performance or conduct issues under the relevant policies.

-The general probation period is six months.
-We can end this early or extend it by a maximum of three months.
+The general probation period is four months.
+We can end this early or extend it by a maximum of one month.

 The policy applies to all new employees, irrespective of working hours.
-It includes temporary or fixed-term contracts of six months or more.
+It includes temporary or fixed-term contracts of four months or more.

 If a contract is shorter than the length of the probation period, the probation period will be for the length of time they are employed.